-Do you know that you may lose more than 50% of traffic if your blog takes more than 3 seconds to load?
+Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 That’s a loss of huge amounts of traffic.
 Right?
-One of the key reasons for websites loading slowly is due to external resources.
+One key reason websites load slowly is external resources.

-The more external resource you have, the slower your website will be.
-Google font is one of the contributors to your external resources list.
+The more external resources you have, the slower your website will be.
+Google Fonts is one of the contributors to your external resources list.

-In this article, we will learn How To Host Google Font Locally In WordPress so that number of external resources comes down and your websites can gain some speed.
+In this article, we will learn How To Host Google Fonts locally In WordPress so that the number of external resources decreases and your websites can speed up.

 What Is Google Font?

-Google font is a repository of about 900 fonts offered by Google.
-Google font is free to use and there is no licensing or setup cost.
+Google Font is a repository of about 900 fonts offered by Google.
+Google font is free to use without licensing or setup costs.

-Nowadays most theme developers use Google Fonts as it’s easy to use.
+Nowadays, most theme developers use Google Fonts because it’s easy to use.
 Even theme developers don’t need to include the font library in their theme package.

 Whenever your website (with Google Font) loads, it downloads the Google font library from the Google server.